EmirKarabiber/LibraryManagmentSystem/README.md

 ## Contributing:
 This project was developed by:
 - Emir
 - Ömer Faruk
-- Rumeysa
+- Rumeysa Çiçek
 - Melike Zehra Budak

 Contributions are welcome!
 Feel free to fork the project, make improvements, and submit pull requests.